-In compliance with the Public Funds Investment Act; the County has adopted a deposit and investment policy.
-That policy addresses the following risks:
+In compliance with the Public Funds Investment Act, the County has adopted a deposit and investment policy.

-Custodial Credit Risk - Deposits and Investments: In the case of deposits, this is the risk that in the event of a bank failure, the County's deposits and investments in certificates of deposit may not be returned to it.
+Custodial Credit Risk - Deposits: In the case of deposits, this is the risk that in the event of a bank failure, the County's deposits and investments in certificates of deposit may not be returned to it.
 The County's policy does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits and investments, other than the following: The State of Texas requires that a financial institution secure deposits and investments made by state and local governments by pledging securities in excess of the highest cash balance of the government.
-The County is not exposed to custodial credit risk for its deposits and investments in certificates of deposit since they are covered by depository insurance and pledged securities held by a third party in the County's name.
+The County is not exposed to custodial credit risk for its deposits since they are covered by depository insurance and pledged securities held by a third party in the County's name.

 Concentration of Credit Risk: The investment policy of the County contains no limitations on the amount that can be invested in any one issuer.
 Investments in any one issuer (other than U.S. Treasury securities, mutual funds, and external investment pools) that represent five percent or more of the total entity investments represent a concentration risk.
-At September 30, 2015, all of the County's investments are in certificates of deposit with its depository bank.
 The County is not exposed to this risk as described in the preceding paragraph.

 Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The ratings of securities by nationally recognized rating agencies are designed to give an indication of credit risk.
-At September 30, 2015, the County was not significantly exposed to credit risk.
+At September 30, 2016, the County was not significantly exposed to credit risk.